pjmartorell/code-challenge/Readme.md

 Due to a space-time rip in the triangle-universe some strange portals have appeared.
 Every node with number 13 has formed a portal to every prime number of the next row in the triangle (if there are any).
-Therefore when encountering number 13, there are more options to traverse the triangle then just the adjacent numbers.
+Therefore when encountering number 13, there are more options to traverse the triangle than just the adjacent numbers.

 Find the minimum path sum for this triangle.